Photo: Most wineries have cellars for sales and some even have gourmet dining

 Wineries in are cropping up in almost every region in Australia - in places from the Granite Belt and coastal hinterland of Queensland to the NSW New England Tablelands.
 Its not unusual to find a working, productive vineyard almost anywhere in Australia.

-In fact, Australia has becomes the seventh-largest producer of wine in the world, not an easy feat considering the size of Australia’s population.
+In fact, Australia has becomes the fourth largest producer of wine in the world, not an easy feat considering the size of Australia’s population.
+Australia Wine Regions.

 Even Alice Springs, in the dry red centre of the country, boasts a boutique vineyard.
 You can see snow covered vineyards in Orange and vineyards in the dry arid inland, in places such as Cowra and Gundagai.